MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/search-extensions.md

 ### Receive requests from links inserted into the compose message box

-As an alternative, or in addition to search your external service, you can use a URL inserted into the compose message box to query your service and return a card.
+As an alternative (or in addition) to searching your external service, you can use a URL inserted into the compose message box to query your service and return a card.
 In the screenshot below a user has pasted in a URL for a work item in Azure DevOps which the messaging extension has resolved into a card.

 ![Example of link unfurling](~/assets/images/compose-extensions/messagingextensions_linkunfurling.png)